 Job Outlook Scotland

-- The Scottish Water Modern Apprenticeship leads to a relevant Scottish Vocational Qualification (SVQ) at SCQF Level 6, a National Progression Award (NPA) and Higher National Certificate (HNC) in Water Operations.
+The Scottish Water Modern Apprenticeship leads to a relevant SVQ at SCQF Level 6, a National Progression Award (NPA) and HNC in Water Operations.

 The following organisations may be able to provide further information.